Async Privacy Request Spec

 This normalized JSON is UTF-8 encoded and passed as the

-Consumers should interpret the callback payload as:
+Miniapps and optional callback adapters should interpret the result payload as:

 - a UTF-8 JSON object